Please keep these tips in mind for all posts:

 - Our users already know what dyslexia is.
 Please avoid general statements attempting to define dyslexia.
 You don’t need an introductory paragraph about dyslexia, as this is a blog focused primarily on dyslexia.

-- This is the “Dyslexia the Gift” blog — we view dyslexia as a learning difference, not a disability or mental defect.
+- This is the “Dyslexia the Gift” blog — we view dyslexia as a learning difference or type of neurodiversity, not a disability or mental defect.
 In describing dyslexia or other learning/behavior patterns, please avoid the use of words such as “disability” or “disorder” in favor of more positive or neutral language.

 - Because we have a positive view of dyslexia, we also prefer the phrasing “dyslexic person” or “dyslexic student”, rather than a person “with dyslexia.”
 The use of the phrase “with” implies a disease; no one would write “student with creativity” or “child with giftedness” in place of “creative student” or “gifted child.”